trychlos/pwix-roles/README.md

 - `Roles.current()`

-    A (client-only) reactive data source which provides the roles of the currently logged-in user as an object:
+    A reactive data source which provides the roles of the currently logged-in user as an object:

 ```
     - id        {String}    the current user identifier